Community Partners

 Portland Opportunities Industrialization Center

-By partnering with POIC, we can work together to support their community of students and give them access to culturally specific mental health resources.
-For our current project with POIC, the Equity Team and Communications Team developed a culturally relevant, youth-specific survey of questions that gauge one’s mental and emotional health.
-This survey allows our team to investigate baseline needs and interests and help set priorities for work with POIC.
+We work together to support their community of students and give them access to culturally specific mental health resources.
+For our current project with POIC, we developed a culturally relevant, youth-specific mental & emotional health survey that allows our team to investigate baseline needs and interests and help set priorities for work with POIC.

 Providence & Providence Promotores